AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 "maxPercent": 40,
 "strict": true
 ```
-Where:
+where:
 * **filter** — filter identifier
 * **percent** — expected optimization percent `~= (rules count in optimized filter) / (rules count in original filter) * 100`
 * **minPercent** — lower bound of `percent` value
 * **maxPercent** — upper bound of `percent` value
 * **strict** — if `percent < minPercent` OR `percent > maxPercent` and strict mode is on then filter compilation should fail, otherwise original rules must be used

->In other words, `percent` is the "compression level".
+> In other words, `percent` is the "compression level".
 For instance, for the Base filter it is configured to 40%.
 It means that optimization algorithm should strip 60% of rules.

 Eventually, here are the two versions of the Base filter for AdGuard Browser extension:
 - full: https://filters.adtidy.org/extension/chromium/filters/2.txt
 - optimized: https://filters.adtidy.org/extension/chromium/filters/2_optimized.txt